 where $\alpha$ is a uniquely determined quadratic character of $G$. \item If $S$ is metacyclic but not cyclic ({\bf invariant case}), then

-\item If $S$ is nontrivial and not metacyclic, then $\lambda_{1}^{G}=1$. \end{enumerate} \end{thm} From the above theorem we observe that $\lambda_{1}^{G}=1$, except the {\bf exceptional case} and the {\bf invariant case} with $G$ contains Klein's $4$-group.
-Moreover here $\alpha$ is the uniquely determined quadratic character of $G$, then $W(\alpha)=\lambda_{F_2/F}$, where $F_2/F$ is the quadratic extension corresponding to $\alpha$ of $G=\rm{Gal}(K/F)$.
+\item If $S$ is nontrivial and not metacyclic, then $\lambda_{1}^{G}=1$. \end{enumerate} \end{thm} In the above theorem we observe that $\lambda_{1}^{G}=1$, except the {\bf exceptional case} and the {\bf invariant case} when $G$ contains Klein's $4$-group.
+Moreover, if $\alpha$ is the uniquely determined quadratic character of $G$, then $W(\alpha)=\lambda_{F_2/F}$, where $F_2/F\subseteq K/F$ is the quadratic extension corresponding to $\alpha$.
 In fact, in the invariant case we need to compute $\lambda_{1}^{V}$ where $V$ is Klein's $4$-group.
-If $p\ne 2$ then $V$ corresponds to a tame extension and there we have the explicit computation of $\lambda_{1}^{V}$ in Lemma \ref{Lemma 4.6}.
+If $p\ne 2$ then $V$ corresponds to a tame extension and in this paper we obtain an explicit computation of $\lambda_{1}^{V}$ in Lemma \ref{Lemma 4.6}.